 In answer to question “h3,”

-the EPDP Team agrees that Contracted Parties should be allowed to treat legal and natural persons differently.
+the EPDP Team agrees that Contracted Parties should be allowed to treat personal data that concerns legal and natural persons differently.

-the EPDP Team did not agree on whether treating legal and natural persons differently should be required
+the EPDP Team did not agree on whether treating personal data that concerns legal and natural persons differently should be required

 the EPDP team did not agree what further steps could or should be undertaken to determine whether consensus could be obtained for this part of the question.

-In answer to question “h4,” the EPDP Team agrees that, under GDPR, there is a legal basis to treat legal and natural persons differently.
+In answer to question “h4,” the EPDP Team agrees that, under GDPR, there is a legal basis to treat personal data that concerns legal and natural persons differently.

-In answer to question “h5,” the contracted parties identified substantial legal, liability and cost risks associates with attempting to differentiate registrant status as legal or natural persons across multiple jurisdictions with globally dispersed data operating under different privacy regimes.
+In answer to question “h5,” the contracted parties identified substantial legal, liability and cost risks associates with attempting to differentiate personal data that concerns legal or natural persons across multiple jurisdictions with globally dispersed data operating under different privacy regimes.
 See their comments below.

-A small group was convened to discuss the charter questions and (among other items) whether the legal and liability risks described by contracted parties could be ameliorated to an extent so that contracted parties could undertake a distinction between legal and natural persons.
+A small group was convened to discuss the charter questions and (among other items) whether the legal and liability risks described by contracted parties could be ameliorated to an extent so that contracted parties could undertake a distinction between personal data that concerns legal and natural persons.

 As a result of the small group recommendation, the EPDP team debated whether additional research should be undertaken to inform the policy debate.
 The EPDP team is divided on the issue – this division is described in their comments: